BoThomas/churchtools-extensions/README.md

 A collection of extensions for [ChurchTools](https://church.tools/) – the church management software used by thousands of churches across Germany and beyond.

+> [!IMPORTANT]
+> AI is heavily involved in creating and maintaining these extensions.
+While I strive for accuracy, please test thoroughly before deploying in a production environment.

 ## Table of Contents

 - [What are ChurchTools Extensions?](#what-are-churchtools-extensions)